Alaska Fish Species

 Latest Alaska Fishing Reports from Sweet Action Charters

-Our Alaska fishing reports highlight recent catches of hard-fighting halibut, strong salmon, and productive days targeting rockfish and lingcod when conditions line up.
+Our Alaska fishing reports highlight recent catches of hard-fighting halibut, strong salmon, productive rockfish and lingcod days, and even black bass when conditions line up.
 Captain Justin closely tracks real-time tides, weather windows, and bait movement to stay on active fish, adjusting locations as conditions change.
 When trophy fish show, you’ll see it here first, along with notes on depth, structure, and timing that help explain why the bite turned on.

 These reports also show why our trips are a great fit for family-friendly fishing in Alaska.
 Small group trips mean more space, patient instruction, and a relaxed pace that works well for kids and first-time anglers.
-Safety is always a priority, and the easygoing approach helps everyone stay engaged while still putting fish in the boat.
+Safety is always a priority, and the easygoing approach helps everyone stay engaged while still putting fish—including halibut, salmon, and black bass—in the boat.
 It’s a balance of learning, fun, and real fishing results.

 Fishing in Alaska changes with the seasons, and our reports break down what’s biting and when.
-From spring halibut opportunities to peak summer salmon runs and multispecies days when regulations allow, we focus on the best times to fish based on current conditions.
+From spring halibut opportunities to peak summer salmon runs, multispecies days including black bass when regulations allow, we focus on the best times to fish based on current conditions.
 Checking the latest updates helps guests plan with confidence, and when the bite lines up, it’s the perfect time to book your trip and get on the water.

 Common Questions: